python-can-define-radio/sdr-course/classroom_activities/050-Sample-Rates-1.md

 # FAQ

 - Q: What does the Throttle do?
-  A: It keeps the processor from maxing out.
+  A: It keeps the processor from maxing-out.
 GNU Radio tries to run the simulation as quickly as possible, that is, as quickly as the computer is capable.
 The Throttle tells it to slow down.
 Feel free to try raising or lowering the Sample Rate in the Throttle.
 You'll see that for lower rates (say, `200`), the slider is less responsive.
 - Q: What is the difference between `Float` and `Complex`?
   A: We'll discuss more later, but for now, know this:
    -  Float has only one part (the real part), while Complex has two parts (real and imaginary).
 That means that in a Time Sink, Float will show one curve, while Complex will show two.